To say one of the oldest and most interesting building blocks in Bellefontaine was facing substantial decay is an understatement.

 Small Nation partnered with Revival Design Collective to brainstorm possibilities.
 The question was posed: How do we turn an area that is dark and forgotten into something interesting and bright?

 The city of Bellefontaine has a much-loved symbol that represents its welcoming spirit.
 The pineapple has long been a symbol of hospitality and warmth.
 Used frequently in the colonial period in the United States, the pineapple, with its (then) high cost, exotic nature, and rarity, had the power to make guests feel truly special and embraced.
 Its desirability was so great that people would go as far as renting this fruit to have a brief opportunity to impress their visitors.
 The presence of a pineapple was a testament to the host’s unwavering commitment to showcasing exceptional generosity and hospitality.
-The pineapple became the symbol of hospitality in many southern cities, and Charleston, South Carolina, was one that embraced it fully
+The pineapple became the symbol of hospitality in many southern cities, and Charleston, South Carolina, was one that embraced it fully.

 As we brainstormed, it became clear that the “Pineapple connection” between Bellefontaine and Charleston may offer more inspiration that we could draw upon for our project.
 In Charleston, there were 13 iconic pastel-colored row houses called “Rainbow Row.”
 The brightly colored structures are a popular tourist attraction and symbol of the city’s hospitality.